davawen/Dot-VM/README.md

 		print "The value of eax is ", $eax, "\n" ; Concatenation of values

 	syscall
-	syscall [value]
+	syscall [number of args], [syscall id]
 	; Calls the given syscall
-	; Arguments are taken from the stack given the syscall
+	; Arguments for the syscall are taken from the stack

 		; This exits the program manually
 		push 0
-		syscall 60
+		syscall 1, 60
 	```

 ### **Functions**